eclipse-iofog/iofog-platform/README.md

   export PACKET_AUTH_TOKEN=<YOUR_PACKET_API_KEY>
   # How to generate: https://support.packet.com/kb/articles/api-integrations
 ```
-You can edit the file `./my_credentials.sh` to provide your [keys](https://support.packet.com/kb/articles/api-integrations).
+After running bootstrap, you can edit the file `./config.sh` to provide your [keys](https://support.packet.com/kb/articles/api-integrations).

-Warning: We will instruct terraform to load packet agents only if the PACKET_AUTH_TOKEN environment variable is set (or uncommented in `./my_credentials.env`)
+Warning: We will instruct terraform to load packet agents only if the PACKET_AUTH_TOKEN environment variable is set

-Additional variables:
+Additional packet variables:

 | Variables              | Description                                                  |
 | -----------------------|:------------------------------------------------------------:|